RyotaMitaraiWeb/Flashcards-server/README.md

 npm install
 npm start
 ```
-The following should appear the terminal
+The following should appear on the terminal
 ```bash
 connected to DB
 Listening on port {PORT}